AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

 ## Background {#background}

 The [Style System](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/siteandpage/style-system.html) allows developers and template editors to create multiple visual variations of a component.
 Authors can then in turn decide which style to use when composing a page.
-We will leverage the Style System throughout the rest of the tutorial to achieve several unique styles, while leveraging Core Components in a low code approach.
+The Style System is used throughout the rest of the tutorial to achieve several unique styles while using Core Components in a low code approach.

 The general idea with the Style System is that authors can choose various styles of how a component should look.
 The "styles" are backed by additional CSS classes that are injected into the outer div of a component.
 In the client libraries CSS rules are added based on these style classes so that the component changes appearance.

-You can find [detailed documentation for Style System here](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/features/style-system.html).
+You can find [detailed documentation for Style System here](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/authoring/features/style-system.html).
 There is also a great [technical video for understanding the Style System](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/developing/style-system-technical-video-understand.html).

 ## Underline Style - Title {#underline-style}

-The [Title Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/title.html) has been proxied into the project under `/apps/wknd/components/title` as part of the **ui.apps** module.
+The [Title Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/title.html) has been proxied into the project under `/apps/wknd/components/title` as part of the **ui.apps** module.
 The default styles of Heading elements (`H1`, `H2`, `H3`...) have already been implemented in the **ui.frontend** module.

 The [WKND Article designs](assets/pages-templates/wknd-article-design.xd) contain a unique style for the Title component with an underline.
 Instead of creating two components or modifying the component dialog, the Style System can be used to allow authors the option to add an underline style.